Why is time tracking still a source of stress for employees, supervisors, and management?

 I can say that with total confidence because there are so many good time trackers out there.

-Because no one should suffer any longer, I’m going to share the top five time tracking software options on the market today.
+Because no one should suffer any longer, I’m going to share the top six time tracking software options on the market today.

 #1 – Time Doctor — Best for Keeping Tabs on Remote Employees

 Time Doctor has rich monitoring features for employees who are at their computer all day.
-It’s a full-service time tracker that you can use for payroll and project management, but it really steps away from the competition by giving managers insight into what their employees are doing.
+It’s a full-service time tracker that you can use for payroll and project management software, but it really steps away from the competition by giving managers insight into what their employees are doing.